pierreousset/Ansible-NodeJs/README.md

 Documentation
 -------------

->- Penser a chercher les adresses dans le fichier hosts
+>- Thinking to search addresses in the hosts file
->- commande:  `ansible-playbook -i hosts site.yml`
+>- command:  `ansible-playbook -i hosts site.yml`